Blendify/blender-manual/trunk/blender_docs/manual/about/contribute/guides/writing_guide.rst

   Issues which are known to the developers and are not going to be resolved before the next release can be documented as *Known Limitations*.
   In some cases, it may be best to include them in the :doc:`troubleshooting </troubleshooting/index>` section.
-- Avoid Product Placements, i.e. unnecessarily promoting software or hardware brands.
+- Avoid product placements, i.e. unnecessarily promoting software or hardware brands.
   Keep content vendor-neutral where possible.
 - Avoid technical explanations about the mathematical/algorithmic implementation of a feature if there is a simpler way to explain it.